-Each year, at the start of the fall term, Independent Student Organization (ISOs) and Sponsored Student Organizations (SSOs) register with the Office of Student Involvement to continue their recognition by the College and exercise the privileges afforded to them by virtue of their recognition.
-Maintaining accurate and up-to-date information helps ensure good communication and effective connection between the OSI and student leaders.
+Each year, at the start of the fall term, Independent Student Organization (ISOs) and Sponsored Student Organizations (SSOs) register with the Dean of Students Office to continue their recognition by the College and exercise the privileges afforded to them by virtue of their recognition.
+Maintaining accurate and up-to-date information helps ensure good communication and effective connection between the DSO and student leaders.
 Annual registration is also a time for student organizations to benefit from opportunities for leadership and organizational development.

 To complete annual registration with the College:

 Have one officer with strong knowledge of the organization complete the Annual Registration form in theHub.
 Starting on Tuesday, September 5th, you will see an orange box on your organization’s portal, prompting you to complete this form.
 This form includes:

 - Updating your organization’s general information and officers